sartography/SpiffWorkflow/doc/index.rst

 .. image:: https://img.shields.io/github/license/sartography/SpiffWorkflow.svg
     :target: https://github.com/sartography/SpiffWorkflow/blob/master/COPYING

 What is SpiffWorkflow?
 ======================

 .. image:: images/logo.png
     :align: center
     :target: https://www.spiffworkflow.org

-SpiffWorkflow is a library that provides a flexible workflow execution environment.
+**SpiffWorkflow is a library that provides a flexible workflow execution environment.**

-Recent development has largely focused on allowing Python applications to process BPMN diagrams.

-SpiffWorkflow allows your python application to process BPMN diagrams (think of them as very powerful flow charts,  See :doc:`bpmn/intro`.) to accomplish what would otherwise require writing a lot of complex business logic in your code.
+Recent development has largely focused on allowing Python applications to process BPMN diagrams (think of them as very powerful flow charts; see :doc:`bpmn/intro`). to accomplish what would otherwise require writing a lot of complex business logic in your code.
 You can use these diagrams to accomplish a number of tasks, such as:

  - Creating a questionnaire with multiple complex paths